swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 understand enough Chinese, Korean, or Japanese to watch a Go television show.

-So what's the best place to watch free English friendly Go commentary videos you ask?
+So where's the best place to watch free English friendly Go commentary videos you ask?

 *YouTube!*